vijayshc/trino-teradata-connector/docs/TECHNICAL_GUIDE_TDEXPORT.md

 ## 1. System Architecture

-The export process follows a multi-stage pipeline designed for high-performance data transfer from Teradata's parallel environment to Trino.
+The export process follows a **synchronous, zero-copy pipeline** designed for high-performance data transfer from Teradata's parallel environment to Trino with 100% data reliability.

 ### Data Flow Pipeline:
 1.  **Teradata SQL**: A query invokes the `ExportToTrino()` Table Operator.
-2.  **C Table Operator (UDF)**: Processes rows on each AMP, serializes them using binary formats (`INDICFMT1`), and communicates via TCP sockets.
+2.  **C Table Operator (UDF)**: Processes rows on each AMP, serializes them using packed binary formats, compresses with zlib, and sends via TCP sockets.
-3.  **Python Arrow Bridge**: Acts as a high-speed intermediary.
-It receives raw TCP data, converts it into Apache Arrow batches, and sends them to the Trino Flight Server via the `DoPut` stream.
-4.  **Trino Flight Server**: Resides inside the Trino Connector.
-It receives Arrow batches and stores them in a `DataBufferRegistry`.
+3.  **Java Bridge Server**: Integrated into Trino Worker JVM.
+Receives compressed binary data synchronously.
+4.  **DirectTrinoPageParser**: Parses binary data directly to Trino `Page` objects (zero Arrow overhead).
+5.  **DataBufferRegistry**: Stores parsed Pages in a thread-safe blocking queue.
-5.  **Trino PageSource**: Consumes batches from the buffer and converts them into Trino `Page` objects for the Trino Engine.
+6.  **Trino PageSource**: Consumes Pages from the buffer for the Trino Engine.

 ### AMP-to-Worker Distribution (No Data Duplication)